-Canon 200D versus Nikon D300
+Canon 200D vs Nikon D300

-The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D300 are two digital cameras that were officially introduced, respectively, in June 2017 and August 2007.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D300 are two digital cameras that were announced, respectively, in June 2017 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 12.2 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 12.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D300 is considerably larger (48 percent) than the Canon 200D.
 Moreover, the D300 is substantially heavier (104 percent) than the 200D.
 It is noteworthy in this context that the D300 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.